PrathmeshRanjan/ai-video-assistant/README.md

 # AI Video Assistant

-This assistant can turn long videos into useful knowledge using a Python AI pipeline powered by Streamlit, a CLI interface, yt-dlp, FFmpeg, pydub, OpenAI Whisper, Sarvam AI, LangChain, Groq's `llama-3.3-70b-versatile`, Google Gemini embeddings, ChromaDB, python-dotenv, and uv-based dependency management.
+This assistant can turn long videos into useful knowledge using a Python AI pipeline powered by Streamlit, a CLI interface, yt-dlp, FFmpeg, pydub, OpenAI Whisper, Sarvam AI, LangChain, Groq's `llama-3.3-70b-versatile`, Google Gemini embeddings, and ChromaDB.
+It supports multiple languages, with Hindi and other supported Indian-language transcription handled by Sarvam AI.

 Paste a YouTube URL or upload a local media file, and the app downloads the audio, transcribes it, summarizes the content, extracts structured insights, builds a searchable knowledge index, and lets you chat with the video transcript.